FallenMax/f-validator/README.md

     })
   })

-  // To validate array, `arrayOf` takes a validator which checks every element const validator4 = arrayOf(validator3)
+  // To validate array, `arrayOf` takes a validator which will be used to check every element const validator4 = arrayOf(validator3)

   const good = {